"Your AI, My Shell": Demystifying Prompt Injection Attacks on Agentic AI Coding Editors: Abstract

 \section{Abstract}

-Agentic AI coding editors driven by large language models have recently become more popular due to their ability to improve developer productivity during software development.
-Modern editors such as Cursor are designed not just for code completion, but also with more system privileges for complex coding tasks (e.g., run commands in the terminal, access development environments, and interact with external systems).
-While this brings us closer to the ``fully automated programming'' dream, it also raises new security concerns.
+Agentic AI coding editors driven by large language models have become popular for improving developer productivity.
+Modern editors like Cursor are designed with system privileges for complex tasks, such as running terminal commands and interacting with external systems.
 In this study, we present the first empirical analysis of prompt injection attacks targeting these high-privilege agentic AI coding editors.
-We show how attackers can remotely exploit these systems by poisoning external development resources with malicious instructions, effectively hijacking AI agents to run malicious commands, turning ``your AI'' into ``attacker's shell''.
-To perform this analysis, we implement \toolname, an automated testing framework for assessing prompt injection vulnerabilities in agentic AI coding editors. \toolname~ contains 314 unique attack payloads that cover 70 techniques from the MITRE ATT\&CK framework.
-Using \toolname, we conduct a large-scale evaluation on GitHub Copilot and Cursor, and our evaluation results show that attack success rates can reach as high as 84\% for executing malicious commands.
-Moreover, these attacks are proven effective across a wide range of objectives, ranging from initial access and system discovery to credential theft and data exfiltration.
+We show how attackers can remotely exploit these systems by poisoning external development resources with malicious instructions, turning ``your AI'' into ``attacker's shell''.
+To perform this analysis, we implement \toolname, an automated framework containing 314 unique attack payloads that cover 70 techniques from the MITRE ATT\&CK framework.
+We conduct a large-scale evaluation on GitHub Copilot and Cursor.
+Our results show attack success rates can reach as high as 84\% for executing malicious commands.
+Moreover, these attacks are effective across a wide range of objectives, ranging from system discovery to credential theft and data exfiltration.